 Alternatively, some phone cables have a pull cord inside that strips the sheathing as you pull back on it.
 In this case, start by stripping only a small amount of the sheathing using wire strippers, then use the pull cord to cut back the sheathing 2 to 3 inches.
 Trim off the portion of cut sheathing, using the cutters on the strippers or using cutting pliers.

 Untwist and Strip the Individual Wires

 Untwist the individual wires inside the cable from one another.
 Strip 1/2 to 3/4 inch of insulation from each wire that you need, using the 20- or 22-gauge slot on the wire strippers.
 In many cases, you'll need to strip only two of the wires if you are installing a standard one-line residential phone line.
-A second pair of wires is used if you are installing a second line, such as a fax line or second voice-phone line.
+A second pair of wires is used if you are installing a second line, such as a second voice-phone line.

 Then, identify the individual wires you'll be using:

 - Line 1 (primary phone line): red and green

 - Line 2 (secondary line): black and yellow

 Cat-3 or cat-5 cable: